 Make sure you tune in to the Drive at 7 PM EDT, Monday through Friday on SiriusXM Fantasy Sports Radio (Sirius210, XM87), to hear Ray Flowers pontificate about football.
 He will also be on Sunday nights at 7 PM EDT breaking down the action of that day's NFL games.

-Drew Brees completed 24-of-34 passes for 297 yards with one touchdown and one interception while also adding four carries for two yards and a touchdown in the Saints 28-10 win over the Panthers on Thursday.
+Ryan Tannehill completed 26-of-36 passes for 228 yards with three touchdowns and one interception while adding four carries for 15 yards and a touchdown in the Dolphins 39-36 loss to the Broncos on Sunday.